dxrgrabowski/hf-md-website/README.md

 ---
 ```

-After this header, file is written like normal markdown with headers etc.
+After this header, the file is written like normal markdown with headers etc.

 ## Adding images

 All images have to be in 'public' folder.
 It is recommended,
 to create a folder with post name inside 'public/posts' folder to store images there.
-In this way it will be easier to navigate inside of the website project.
+In this way, it will be easier to navigate inside the website project.

-Images should be added inside markodwn in this way:
+Images should be added inside markdown in this way:

 ```markdown
 ![Cool image](/posts/lorem_ipsum/droniada2022.jpg "Cool image")
 ```

 Images which display at the top of the post and in its short form comes from header.
-Header needs to provide a path to this image and to author image (see the example).
+The header needs to provide a path to this image and to author image (see the example).

 ## Creating new site